pgalbavy-itrs/OP5-Log-Analytics-6.x/20-Agents_module/20-01-00_Installation_and_configuration.md

 - Plugin Agents - installation just like any standard Kibana plugin.
 Before you run the module for the first time, you must add the mapping for the .agents index with the `create_temlate.sh` script

-- Agent software - installed on host with agent (beats);
+- MasterAgent software - installed on host with agent (like beats);
-- MasterAgent - installed on host with the Kibana.

 ## Table of configuration parameter for Agent software ##